 A Conversation with Marjorie Rodgers Cheshire

-Marjorie Rodgers Cheshire, one of four female members of the PNC Board of Directors, was the featured speaker in an event hosted by PNC’s women’s and African American affinity groups.
+Marjorie Rodgers Cheshire, one of three female members of the PNC Board of Directors, was the featured speaker in an event hosted by PNC’s women’s and African American affinity groups.
 Cheshire is president and chief operating officer of A&R Development Corp., a diversified real estate development organization focused on the Baltimore and Washington markets.
 She is also a member of the Women Presidents’ Organization (WPO) (www.womenpresidentsorg.com), a peer-to-peer mentoring organization supported by PNC.
 Prior to joining A&R, Cheshire held senior roles in the National Football League, Oxygen Media, ESPN, ABC Daytime and The Boston Consulting Group.